Commercial Property Insurance

 Supplies and equipment

-If your business’s supplies or equipment are damaged, lost, or stolen, commercial property insurance coverage can help repair or replace them.
+If your business’s office equipment or supplies are damaged, destroyed, or stolen, commercial property insurance coverage can help repair or replace them.

 Purple check mark